nazhrabarchuk/cypress-proj/README.md

 ### How to install

-- Pull the branch
+- Clone the repository
 - Go to the project root folder (i.e. cypress-proj)
 - run the command ```npm install```

 ### How to run

 a.
+Set default configuration

+- replace `baseUrl` property with your testing project url in file```cypress.config.js```

+b.
 Headless mode

 - run the command ```npm run cy:run```

-b.
+c.
 Running from the `Test Runner`

 - run the command ```npm run cy:open``` and click on the required feature files

-c.
+d.
 Generate` html report`

 - run the command ```npm run generate-report```

-d.
+e.
 Open report in browser

 - run the command ```npm run open-report```